zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/clair.md

 [Clair](https://github.com/quay/clair) is an application for parsing image contents and reporting vulnerabilities affecting the contents.
 This is done via static analysis and not at runtime.

-Clair supports the extraction of contents and assignment of vulnerabilities from the following official base containers:
+Clair supports the extraction of contents and assignment of vulnerabilities from [these official base containers](https://quay.github.io/clair/whatis.html#what-is-clair).

-* Ubuntu
-* Debian
-* RHEL
-* Suse
-* Oracle
-* Alpine
-* AWS Linux
-* VMWare Photon
-* Python

-The above list defines Clair's current support matrix.

 ## How Clair Works